Axway/Cloud-Automation/APIM/Minikube/README.md

     APIM deployment required **4vCPU and 6Go RAM** availability so you need to configure Minikube as such.

-    Execute the two following command to set up ressources :
+    Execute the two following commands to set up ressources :
     ```bash
     minikube config set cpus 4
     ```